Valuation Dashboard: Energy And Materials - Update

 PACKAGING

-Detail of Valuation and Quality indicators in Energy and Materials on 6/8/2017
+Detail of Valuation And Quality indicators In Energy And Materials On 6/8/2017

 I take 4 aggregate industry factors provided by portfolio123: Price/Earnings (P/E), Price to sales (P/S), Price to free cash flow (P/FCF), Return on Equity (ROE).
 My choice has been justified here and here.
 Their calculation aims at limiting the influence of outliers and large caps.
 They are reference values for stock picking, not for capital-weighted indices.

-For each factor I calculate the difference with its own historical average: to the average for valuation ratios, from the average for ROE, so that the higher is always the better.
+For each factor, I calculate the difference with its own historical average to the average for valuation ratios, from the average for ROE, so that the higher is always the better.
 The difference is measured in percentage for valuation ratios, not for ROE (already in percentage).

 The next table reports the 4 industry factors.
 There are 3 columns for each factor: the current value, the average ("Avg") between January 1999 and October 2015 taken as an arbitrary reference of fair valuation, and the difference explained above ("D-xxx").